 Design the Layout

 After selecting the content for your one pager, it is essential to design a layout that looks visually pleasing and is easy to navigate.
+While some consulting one-pagers may extend to two pages, the goal is to keep information concise and impactful.

 This will enable readers to understand its main points and message quickly.
-Doing so involves organizing things orderly with clear titles/subheadings while leaving enough white space between elements for legibility’s sake.
+Doing so involves organizing things in an orderly manner with clear titles and subheadings, while leaving enough white space between elements for legibility’s sake.

 You can use grids to create structure alongside a balanced composition.
-Typefaces should be visible along with colors that reflect your brand’s identity – accompanied by appropriate imagery or graphics, enhancing how the material comes across when viewed by others
+Typefaces should be visible along with colors that reflect your brand’s identity, accompanied by appropriate imagery or graphics, enhancing how the material comes across when viewed by others

 Refine the Final Version

 The ultimate goal when designing your one pager is to refine the final version.
 This means ensuring it’s professional, error-free, and effective by double-checking all content for accuracy, clarity, and persuasiveness.
+For example, a personal one-pager for job seekers should be especially polished to make a strong impression and stand out as an alternative to a traditional resume.

 Getting feedback from others can help point out possible improvements or additions that may have been missed, creating an even more impactful piece of work in the result!